Sienci-Labs/Resources/vortex/vx-second-project.md

   <li>Explore Tool Changing options</li>
 </ul>

-<h3>Workholding</h3>
+### Workholding

-In Your First Project, because our stock diameter was 1”we used the <strong>chuck’s jaws</strong> to clamp the wood directly into the chuck.
-For this project, we will be using the <strong>screw-on workholding face plate</strong>, because we are using tabs.
+In Your First Project, because our stock diameter was 1”we used the <b>chuck’s jaws</b> to clamp the wood directly into the chuck.
+For this project, we will be using the <b>screw-on workholding face plate</b>, because we are using tabs.
 We will also be using the tailstock to add some support to our job.

-<h4>Faceplate</h4>
+#### Faceplate

 The face plate can use four #4 - #6 sized screws that are not included.
 The center hole is great for centering the faceplate on your stock, but not necessary for running your job.